dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/pr-template.md

 ---
 ## Configure pull request (PR) template URLs

-When changes are committed on a branch in the IDE, dbt Cloud can prompt users to open a new Pull Request for the code changes.
-To enable this functionality, ensure that a PR Template URL is configured in the Repository details page in your Account Settings.
+When you commit changes to a branch in the IDE, dbt Cloud can prompt users to open a new Pull Request for the code changes.
+To enable this functionality, ensure that a PR Template URL is configured in the **Repository details** page in your **Account Settings**.
 If this setting is blank, the IDE will prompt users to merge the changes directly into their default branch.

 <Lightbox src="/img/docs/collaborate/repo-details.jpg" width="90%" title="Configure a PR template in the 'Repository details' page." />